Months of QA, completed in hours with OwlityAI.

 Frees developers from manual testing

 Recent years have brought a culture of a 1:3 ratio, where there is one QA per three developers on the team.
-Yet, the developers still spend some of their time writing, updating, and debugging test cases — especially for regression and edge paths.
+Yet, developers still spend too much time writing, updating, and debugging test cases — highlighting the need for AI for reducing manual QA workload.

 In some sense, such tasks drain engineering creativity and defocus devs.
 AI-powered testing tools offload this overhead: They generate and maintain tests autonomously.